Luke F. Walton

 Education and credentials

-He was part of the inaugural class of USC Thornton's popular-music program, where he played guitar on a student song recorded with producer Alan Parsons at The Village Studios, and holds an MBA from San Diego State University.
+He was part of the inaugural class of USC Thornton's popular-music program, where, as a student, he took part in a hands-on recording session with Alan Parsons at The Village (Mix), and holds an MBA from San Diego State University.
 He has professional working proficiency in Japanese (Surmado on YouTube).
 As Surmado's founder he also publishes on the Surmado blog.

 One question, one sourced answer.
 Try: